Phase transitions in D-dimensional Gauss-Bonnet-Born-Infeld AdS black holes: Thermodynamics of Gauss-Bonnet-Born-Infeld black holes

 with the identification of the pressure $P$ to the negative of the electrostatic potential $\Phi$, the volume to the charge $Q$ and the internal energy $U$ to the mass of the black hole $M$.
 From this relation, the black hole entropy $S$ can be obtained as

 In principle, eq.(\ref{j}) allows the Hawking temperature ($T$) of the black hole to be written in terms of the entropy $S$.
-In Fig.\ref{fig1}, we plot the Hawking temperature of the black hole with the horizon radius.
-The nature of the graphs for different spacetime dimensions are as follows.
+In Fig.\ref{fig1}, we plot the Hawking temperature of the black hole with the horizon radius and observe that there is no discontinuity in these graphs hence there is no first order phase transition.
+The Maxwell limit is also displayed for these black holes.
+It can be seen that the black holes with Born-Infeld electrodynamics have higher temperature than with Maxwell electrodynamics.
+This effect is prominent for smaller black holes and fades away as the horizon radius increases.

-From the above plots, we observe that there is no discontinuity in these graphs hence there is no first order phase transition.
 Further, we analyse the system and calculate the heat capacity at constant potential.
 This we do to find whether there is a chance of higher order phase transitions in this black hole spacetime.\

 The potential in $D$ dimensions for the black hole spacetime can be calculated from the first law and eq.(\ref{h}) to be

 Considering the temperature of the black hole to be a function of entropy and charge ($T\equiv T(S,Q)$), we have